 But first.
-I volunteered to go into Beirut during the summer Israel was bombing the sh*t out of the country; I went to help with the evacuation of Canadian civilians and whilst there, met this fella.
-Basically, a State-sponsoured and trained murderer.
-Just my kind of man.
+I volunteered to go into a war torn country once, to help with the evacuation of Canadian civilians and whilst there, met this fella.
+Basically, a State-sponsoured taker down of Bad Men.
+My favourite kind of man.

-Our first evening together, we were inside of the green zone (outlined for Israel as a ‘do not bomb here’ area) and the bombs continued to drop outside of the green zone.
+Our first evening together, we were inside of the green zone (outlined as a ‘do not bomb here’ area) and the bombs continued to drop outside of the green zone.
 Loud, earth-shaking, terrifying.
+Having experienced this in Gaza, it took everything out of me to pretend I was unbothered (while the Narrator explained to the audience that I was very much bothered).

 The second time it happened, my Jilly and I were seated in a restaurant when we were suddenly man-flanked by several fellas, with one of whom I spent the better part of the evening discussing the merits of Friday Night Lights as the best show in the history of television.
 The better part of an evening because he was heavily Australian accented and most of the conversation was in fact of me communicating any variation of what was that?

 He, like the first, placed his left shoulder over my right one for the length of our conversation.
-It was neither sexual (unfortunately), nor presumptive, nor was it a foreshadowing of what was to come later in the evening.
-It was just a matter of physical fact which, had it made me uncomfortable, I would have addressed it.
+It was a simple matter of physical fact which, had it made me uncomfortable, I would have addressed it.
 This photo is in fact of us, the evening in question.

 Like a demented statistical surveyor, I am constantly wondering about the why is it that of everything before me.
 Naturally then, I had been curious why is it that of all the male-specific moments strewn about my life, these two are among the most poignant?
 Easy, in fact.
 Because there was a sudden bubble of security in which I had become encased.
-Like, if in Beirut, Israel had in that moment dropped a bomb directly in front of and knocking us back off our feet, I would have felt safe; in London, had the wait-staff come barreling at us asking if we wanted shepherd’s pie, it’s great shepherd’s pie who wouldn’t want shepherd’s pie fine then what about a potato?, I would have been monumentally alright.
+Like, if in the war torn region, the aggressor had in that moment dropped a bomb directly in front of and knocking us back off our feet, I would have felt safe; in London, had the wait-staff come barreling at us asking if we wanted shepherd’s pie, it’s great shepherd’s pie who wouldn’t want shepherd’s pie fine then what about a potato?, I would have been monumentally alright.

 Speaking with the women in my life about this, ranging my best friends including my mum, none of them were surprised, all of them experiencing the same thing in one way or another.
 A sense of security extending well beyond the physical, but most easily recognized in this incarnation.